enricoande/uuv/docs/README.md

 * Path planning methods in Matlab;
 * Guidance methods (target & trajectory tracking and path following) in Simulink/Matlab;
 * ROV control routines (dynamic positioning and path controller) in Simulink;

+# Theory

+## UUV dynamics

+The notation and equations introduced in Fossen (2011) have been used to program the UUV dynamics.
+However, the upward right-hand rule convention (north,west,up) is used instead of (north,east,down) at the moment.

+Let us define the motions in 6 degrees of freedom (DOF) as

+$$\eta$$

+### References
+T. I. Fossen (2011). _Handbook of Marine Craft Hydrodynamics and Motion Control_.
+John Wiley & Sons, first edition.

+### To-do list

+* convention
+* quaternions
+* Coriolis force